Jud Süß (Feuchtwanger novel): Plot

 The novel tells the story of a Jewish businessman, Joseph Süß Oppenheimer, who, because of his exceptional talent for finance and politics, becomes the top advisor for the Duke of Württemberg.
-Surrounded by jealous and hateful enemies, Süß helps the Duke create a corrupt state that brings them immense wealth and power.
+Surrounded by jealous and hateful enemies, Süß helps the Duke create a corrupt state that brings the two of them immense wealth and power.

-In the meantime, Süß discovers he is the illegitimate son of a respected nobleman, but decides to continue living as a Jew, as he is proud of having achieved such a position despite this.
-Meanwhile, the Duke finds out about Süß's hidden daughter and, trying to rape her, accidentally kills her.
+Süß discovers he is the illegitimate son of a respected nobleman, but decides to continue living as a Jew, as he is proud of having achieved such a position despite this.
+The Duke discovers that Süß has a daughter who he has been hiding; the Duke tries to rape her and accidentally kills her.
 Süß is devastated.
-He plans and executes his revenge.
-He encourages and then exposes the Duke's plan to overthrow the Parliament, thus infuriating the Duke to death, Subsequently, Süß realizes nothing will bring back his daughter, and apathetically turns himself over to authorities.
-Accused of: fraud, embezzlement, treason, lecherous relations with the court ladies and accepting bribes, he is adjudicated.
-Under the pressure of the public, the court sentences him to death by hanging.
+He takes revenge by first encouraging the Duke's plan to overthrow the Parliament and then exposing it; the Duke dies in fury.
+Subsequently, Süß realizes nothing will bring back his daughter, and apathetically turns himself over to authorities.
+Accused of fraud, embezzlement, treason, lecherous relations with the court ladies and accepting bribes, his case is adjudicated.
+Under pressure from the public, the court sentences him to death by hanging.
 Despite being given a last chance for reprieve if he reveals his noble origins or converts to Christianity, he dies reciting the Shema Yisrael, the most important prayer in Judaism.

 Adaptations

-Ashley Dukes and Paul Kornfeld also wrote dramatic adaptations of the Feuchtwanger novel.
-Orson Welles made his stage debut (at the Gate Theatre, on October 13, 1931) in Dukes' adaptation, as Duke Karl Alexander of Württemberg.
+Ashley Dukes and Paul Kornfeld each wrote dramatic adaptations of the Feuchtwanger novel.
+Orson Welles made his stage debut (at the Gate Theatre on October 13, 1931) in Dukes's adaptation, as the Duke.
 In 1934, Lothar Mendes directed a film adaptation of the novel starring Conrad Veidt.

-In Nazi Germany, Joseph Goebbels forced Veit Harlan to direct a virulently anti-Semitic film to counter the philo-semitism of Feuchtwanger's novel and Mendes' adaption of it.
+In Nazi Germany, Joseph Goebbels had Veit Harlan direct a virulently anti-Semitic film to counter the philo-semitism of Feuchtwanger's novel and Mendes's adaption of it.
 Harlan's film violated almost everything about the novel's characters and its sentiments.
 In the Harlan film, Süß rapes a Gentile German girl and tortures her father and fiancé before being put to death for his crimes.

-In Feuchtwanger's play and novel, Josef Süß Oppenheimer emerges as a father and his fictional daughter Tamar (play)/Naemi (novel) provides both an ideal centre and turning point of the narrative.
+In Feuchtwanger's play and novel, Josef Süß Oppenheimer emerges as a father, and his fictional daughter (named Tamar in the play, Naemi in the novel) provides both a central ideal and a turning point for the narrative.
 In Harlan's Nazi film, the central female figure Dorothea Sturm (played by Kristina Söderbaum) is, again, represented as ideal.
-However, her violation and subsequent suicide transform Josef Süß Oppenheimer's execution (historically a miscarriage of justice) into a symbol of the judicial court's true righteousness that is hailed by the masses.
-Like a negative image, the film is a total inversion of Feuchtwanger's narrative as it mirrors the literary texts’ central elements in reverse; Lion Feuchtwanger's depiction of Josef Süß Oppenheimer's journey from a power-hungry financial and political genius to a more enlightened human being is turned into an anti-Semitic propaganda piece.
+However, Harlan's version of her violation and subsequent suicide transform Süß's execution (historically a miscarriage of justice) into a symbol of the judicial court's righteousness that is hailed by the masses.
+Like a negative image, Harlan's film inverts Feuchtwanger's narrative, reversing the central elements; Feuchtwanger's depiction of Oppenheimer's journey from power-hungry financial and political genius to a more enlightened human being is turned into an anti-Semitic propaganda piece.